krasdav/Design-Pattern-a-Day/README.md

 Iterator is a behavioral design pattern that lets you traverse elements of a collection without<br>
 exposing its underlying representation (list, stack, tree, etc.).

+#### <ins>Day 13 - Mediator</ins>
+`package org.learn.david.behavioral.mediator;`

+Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.<br>
+The pattern restricts direct communications between the objects and forces them to collaborate only<br>
+via a mediator object.

+#### <ins>Day 14 - Memento</ins>
+`package org.learn.david.behavioral.memento;`

+Memento is a behavioral design pattern that lets you save and restore the previous state of an object<br>
+without revealing the details of its implementation.